Education of the senses in an early years Montessori learning environment

 • Neglecting to connect sensorial education to later learning, such as how the Geometric Solids prepare the mathematical mind or the Colour Tablets foster aesthetic appreciation and language.

 • Misconception: Montessori materials are just toys.
-Correction: Each material is designed with a specific purpose to isolate a particular concept or skill, and they are self-correcting to promote independent learning.
+Correction: Each material has a specific purpose, such as developing fine motor skills or understanding mathematical concepts, and is designed to be self-correcting to foster independent learning.

 Frequently Asked Questions